 - You may be asked to provide proof that you have not been outside the EU for more than 12 consecutive months, although with the passport stamps this is more than proven.

 Do you still have doubts or would you like our team of lawyers to manage the renewal for you?
-Then don’t think twice: send us an e-mail to firstname.lastname@example.org and let us take care of everything.
-A quick answer in less than 24 hours!
+Then don’t think twice: reach out and let us help you!